Peter Stackpole with two glamour sisters Joan Fontaine and Olivia De Haviland

 Peter Stackpole Photographer

 His mother Adele Stackpole was a painter.
 His father Ralph Stackpole, was a sculptor: “When my father saw me with this little camera at his stone yard, he said, ‘You don’t need that thing.’
 He reached in his pocket and took out a pencil and made a sketch of me in no time, and said.
 This is all you need.'”
 But his father had only himself to blame for introducing Peter Stackpole (1913-1997) to the legendary Edward Weston.
 “I was spellbound looking at his work because it was so clear and precise, with beautiful forms and beautiful values .. . when I showed Weston some of the pictures I had taken of building the San Francisco-Oakland Bay Bridge, he encouraged me.
 Ansel Adams did too.”
 This attention proved to be heaven-sent, and Stackpole became one of LIFE’S original quartet of photographers.
 He could see a picture, and react, instantly.
 “I never photographed a subject more than one or two exposures.
 Then I’d go on to something else,” he said.
 “I don’t admire photographers who use motors.”
 Stackpole was one of the “original four” — the celebrated quartet of staff photographers (along with Margaret Bourke-White, Alfred Eisenstaedt and Thomas McAvoy) on LIFE magazine’s masthead at its launch in November 1936.
-My father James Jordan was a cousin to Ralph Stackpole, but was the same age as his son Peter.
-Peter and my father grew up together as teenagers in Oakland under same roof.
+My father James Jordan as a boy had been farmed out to live with relatives in California and lived for a short time with his cousin Ralph Stackpole, but James was seven years younger than Ralph's son Peter.
+Before Peter joined Life Magazine, Peter age 20 and my father age 13 were living under the same roof, in Ralph's home.

-Peter poses on the Golden Gate Bridge 746 feet above the water.
+Peter poses on the Golden Gate Bridge 746 feet above the bay.
 During construction, 11 men had died.

 Joan Fontaine looking at the Best Actress Oscar she won for her role in the film “Suspicion